HeySeorakHeySeorak

 DestinationGwongeumseong, not Daecheongbong summit

-Official sourceSorak Cable Car website
+Official sourceSorak Cable Car official site

 HeySeorak place pageSeoraksan Cable Car spot guide